AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

           constants.ArrowHeadType.triangularFilled;
 ```

-As live objects, setting all the properties before or after appending the line to the scenegraph doesn't really matter, the result is the same.
+As live objects, setting all the properties before or after appending the line to the scenegraph doesn't really matter; the result is the same.

 ### Adding the text

-Next up, we need to add the text.
+Next up, you need to add the text.
 The `Editor` class provides a [`createText()`](/references/document-sandbox/document-apis/classes/Editor.md#createtext) method, which returns a [`TextNode`](/references/document-sandbox/document-apis/classes/TextNode.md) instance.
 The `TextNode` class has a [`text`](/references/document-sandbox/document-apis/classes/TextNode.md#text) property, which expects a string.
 Mind you, the setter implements parameter validation; if you were to assign a number, it would throw an error.

 ```js
 // ...